bitfocus/companion-module-obs-studio/companion/HELP.md

 - monitor (Current audio monitoring state of a source)
 - sync_offset (Current audio sync offset of a source)
 - balance (Current audio balance of a source)
+- tracks (Current audio output tracks of a source)

 **General**